 ‘Free sugars’ is a relatively new term coined by the WHO and refers to:

-1. all sugars added to foods, whether that is by the manufacturer (think soft drinks, processed biscuits, bars, chocolate, jams and sauces) or you (think homemade cakes and chutney, in tea and coffee, over cereal and oats).
+All sugars added to foods whether that is by the manufacturer (think soft drinks, processed biscuits, bars, chocolate, jams and sauces) or you (think homemade cakes and chutney, in tea and coffee, over cereal and oats).

 Importantly, it does NOT include sugars naturally present in milk (lactose), whole fruit (fructose, glucose) and vegetables (fructose, sucrose) as these are considered safe and okay to consume in any amount.
 And for the purposes of Clean Eating, I agree.